The scenery_builder

 or /usr/src/app/output

-) or want to customize the arguments, use the following:
+) or want to customize the commands or arguments, use the following:

 Example